-Suspect OKs Amazon to hand over Echo recordings in murder case
+Suspect OKs Amazon to hand over Echo recordings in murder case | CNN Business

 The case

-The Amazon Echo became a subject of the November 2015 murder case because someone present on the night of the death recalled hearing music streaming through the device, prosecutors say.
+The Amazon Echo entered the November 2015 murder case because someone present on the night of Collins’ death allegedly recalled hearing music streaming through the device that evening.

-Bates had invited two friends -- one of them former Georgia police officer Victor Collins, 47 -- over to his Bentonville home, where they watched college football, drank beer and shot vodka, according to the search warrant affidavit filed in Benton County Circuit Court.
-The men decided to get into Bates' hot tub, and Bates said he went to bed around 1 a.m.
+Bates had invited two friends – one of them former Georgia police officer Victor Collins, 47 – over to his Bentonville home, where they watched college football, drank beer and shot vodka, according to the search warrant affidavit filed in Benton County Circuit Court.
+The men decided to get into Bates’ hot tub and Bates said he went to bed around 1 a.m.
 When he awoke in the morning, Collins was floating face-down in the hot tub, the affidavit says.

-Weber previously told CNN that Collins was Bates' friend, and his death was a tragic accident, possibly stemming from his drinking.
-Collins' blood-alcohol content at the time of death was .32, four times the legal limit to drive in Arkansas, she said.
+Bates’ attorney, Kimberly Weber, says Collins was Bates’ friend, and his death was a tragic accident, possibly stemming from his drinking.
+Collins’ blood-alcohol content at the time of death was .32, four times the legal limit to drive in Arkansas, she said.

-"It's not a murder at all.
-It's an accident," she said.
+“It’s not a murder at all.
+It’s an accident,” she said, adding that she feels calling the case against her client circumstantial would be giving it too much credit.

 Investigators contend in the affidavit there were signs of a struggle, including injuries to Collins and Bates, a broken shot glass, dried blood inside the home and indications the patio and hot tub had been hosed down before police arrived.

-Weber said the amount of water was unremarkable and nearly equal to the amount of water used in the home 12 hours earlier.
+Weber argues the amount of water was unremarkable and nearly equal to the amount of water used in the home 12 hours earlier, she said.